DataDog/documentation/content/en/tracing/guide/service_overrides.md

 ---
 title: Service Overrides
 disable_toc: false
 private: true
 further_reading:
 - link: "/tracing/guide/inferred-service-opt-in"
-  tag: "Guide"
+  tag: "Documentation"
   text: "Opting-in to the new service representation"
 ---

-{{< callout url="https://docs.google.com/forms/d/1imGm-4SfOPjwAr6fwgMgQe88mp4Y-n_zV0K3DcNW4UA/edit" d_target="#signupModal" btn_hidden="true" btn_hidden="false" header="Request access to the beta!" >}}
+{{< callout url="https://docs.google.com/forms/d/1imGm-4SfOPjwAr6fwgMgQe88mp4Y-n_zV0K3DcNW4UA/edit" d_target="#signupModal" btn_hidden="false" header="Request access to the Preview!" >}}
-Inferred service dependencies are in preview.
+Inferred service dependencies are in Preview.
 To request access, complete the form.
-For opt-in instructions, refer to this <a url="https://docs.datadoghq.com/tracing/guide/inferred-service-opt-in/">guide</a>.
+For opt-in instructions, see the <a href="/tracing/guide/inferred-service-opt-in/">Inferred Service dependencies guide</a>.
 {{< /callout >}}

 ## Overview

+Inferred services improve how Datadog represents service dependencies.
+This document explains the changes and how to adapt your configuration.

+### Before inferred services

-Prior to [inferred services][1], Datadog used to change service names of client spans (`span.kind:client`) to better represent databases, queues and third party dependencies in most integrations.
-For instance, a span representing a client call from a service `A` to a postgres database would be tagged with `service:postgres` or `service:A-postgres`.
+Datadog changed service names of client spans (`span.kind:client`) to represent databases, queues, and third-party dependencies.
+For example, a client call from service `A` to a PostgreSQL database would be tagged as `service:postgres` or `service:A-postgres`.

-With the new service reprensentation and the introduction of inferred services, doing so is not required anymore as dependencies are automatically inferred from a set of span attributes collected on client spans (e.g. `db.system`, `db.name`, etc...).

-- **Before inferred services**: the client span is tagged with a different service name (`auth-dotnet-postgres`).
-In service maps, the database is represented as a different service.
-This is an inferred service
+In this approach, a span representing a client call from a service `auth-dotnet` to a PostgreSQL database would be tagged with `service:auth-dotnet-postgres`.
+In service maps, these dependencies were represented as separate services, as shown below:

 {{< img src="/tracing/guide/service_overrides/old_service_rep.png" alt="Old Service Representation" style="width:80%;">}}

+### With inferred services

-- **With inferred services**: the client span is tagged with the base service name, i.e. `auth-dotnet`, and the database is inferred using other attributes (`db.name:user-db`, `db.system:postgres`, etc...).
+Dependencies are automatically inferred from span attributes collected on client spans (for example, `db.system`, `db.name`).
+The client span retains the base service name, and the database is inferred using other attributes.
 As a result, there's no need to change the `service` attribute on the client span anymore.

+Using the previous example, the client span would now be tagged with the base service name `auth-dotnet`, and the database would be inferred from attributes like `db.name:user-db` and `db.system:postgres`.
+The service map representation would look like this:

 {{< img src="/tracing/guide/service_overrides/new_service_rep.png" alt="New Service Representation" style="width:70%;">}}

-### Overriding service names is not useful anymore
+### Impact on service overrides

-When starting using the new inferred service dependencies feature set, service overrides might pollute service lists and maps.
-In service maps, you will see, in that order:
+With inferred service dependencies, service overrides might pollute service lists and maps.
+In service maps, you would see the following nodes in order:
-- The base service node, e.g. `auth-dotnet`.
+1. The base service node, for example: `auth-dotnet`.
-- The service override node, e.g. `auth-dotnet-postgres`.
+1. The service override node, for example: `auth-dotnet-postgres`.
-- The new inferred service node, e.g. `user-db`.
+1. The new inferred service node, for example: `user-db`.

 {{< img src="/tracing/guide/service_overrides/service_overrides_new_service_rep.png" alt="Service Overrides" style="width:100%;">}}